mayadata-io/cstorpoolauto/demo/local-device/README.md

+## Introduction
+CSPC operator which is a component of OpenEBS.
+Its a alpha feature, and new version of existing [SPC](https://docs.openebs.io/docs/next/ugcstor.html#creating-cStor-storage-pools).
+To provision volumes on CSPC, CSI operators from OpenEBS need to be used.
+More details about CSPC and CSI which are in alpha version can be found [here](https://docs.openebs.io/docs/next/alphafeatures.html).

+Performing operations (be it creation, monitoring, pool expansions, disk replacements etc)  on CSPC (or) SPC yamls involves good amount of admin involvement.

+This CStorPoolAuto Data Agility Operator (DAO) makes ease of above mentiond operators on CSPC.
+All the steps that admin need to perform are:
+- set label on Block Device CRs
+- Create `CStorClusterConfig` CR by mentioning above label

 ### Prerequisite
-OpenEBS must be installed.

 ### Install cspc-operator
-To provision a CSPC using dao you need to install  [cspc-operator](https://docs.openebs.io/docs/next/alphafeatures.html#install-openebs-cspc-operator) from alpha feature.
+Steps to install  [cspc-operator](https://docs.openebs.io/docs/next/alphafeatures.html#install-openebs-cspc-operator) are here.

 ### Install cstorpoolauto DAO operator
-Sample cstorpoolauto DAO operator yaml is given below.
+cstorpoolauto DAO operator yaml is given below.

 NOTE:- you can install it in any namespace.
 ```yaml